atomix/atomix/README.md

 ## The Copycat cluster

 The Copycat cluster is designed not only to support leader election and replication for Copycat and its resources, but it also serves as a general messaging utility for users as well.
+At the center of Copycat's cluster is the *cluster coordinator*.
+The coordinator is responsible for managing communication and resources throughout the cluster.
+Each `Copycat` or standalone log instance contains a single `ClusterCoordinator` through which all resources communicate.
+Resource clusters wrap the central cluster coordinator to provide resource-specific leader election and messaging.
+This allows Copycat to support multiple contexts within the same cluster.

 ### Members